nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

 * ``debug`` - Debug version of the application.
 You can use this version to enable additional features for verifying the application behavior, such as logs or command-line shell.
 * ``release`` - Release version of the application.
 You can use this version to enable only the necessary application functionalities to optimize its performance.
+* ``factory_data`` - Release version of the application that has factory data storage enabled.
+  You can use this version to enable reading factory data necessary from a separate partition in the device non-volatile memory.
+  This way, you can read information such as product information, keys, and certificates, useful for example for Matter certification.
+  See `Generating factory data`_ to learn how to put factory data into device's storage.
+  To learn more about factory data, read the :doc:`matter:nrfconnect_factory_data_configuration` page in the Matter documentation.

 .. note::
     `Selecting a build type`_ is optional.